ayushnawal/socketServer/README.md

 Socket programming done here is complete with its own custom header and content.

-It supports simaltaneous multi-connection with the help of `selector` module in python .
+It supports simultaneous multi-connection with the help of `selector` module in python .

 First, let’s start the server: